michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 # Everything above this point is used to change how your terminal looks.
 If you ever want to update your terminals look, change things above here.

-# Nothing below here will change how your terminal looks, rather it will change some things about how it works.
+# Nothing below here will change how your terminal looks, rather, it will change some things about how it works.

 # This allows you to switch between the Ubuntu root and your Windows Root.